za24id/Assignment3/README.md

 5. Configure it ` /configure `
 6. Run the make file ` make [-j4] `

-Note: Rose has all the necessary software to install and run PLUTO.
-If running on a different machine, ensure it has *texinfo* package installed.
-It might requires other packages that I'm not aware of but that's always part of the installation experience fun!
+**Note**: Rose has all the software required to install and run PLUTO.
+If running on a different machine, the installation will complain about missing software, such as Makeinfo which is part of the *texinfo* package installed.
+You might find out it requires others that I'm not aware of but what's an installation without the software not found message!

 ---

 ### 3.0 Usage

+Let's test it on one of the programs provides by PLUTO!

 ` ./polycc test/seidel.c --tile --parallel `